jpseif/SnipIt/README.md

 # SnipIt
-A AutoHotkey-based version of TextExpander.
+A AutoHotkey-based script to replace text snippets by predefined replacements.

 SETUP
 Copy the SnipIt.exe and the Input.ini file into a folder.